Skip to main content

 Congrats, Class of 2030!

-We’re so glad you applied to Smith, and we hope to welcome you to campus in August.
+We’re so glad you applied to Smith, and we’re looking forward to welcoming you to campus for admitted students programming this month.

-In the meantime, check out some resources and information curated especially for incoming students.
+In the meantime, celebrate your acceptance and check out some resources and information curated especially for incoming students.

 Reasons to Celebrate Smith